Araq/blog/ownedrefs.rst

 semi automatic memory management but lack any *tracing* GC technology.
 What happened?
-Hardware advanced to a point where memory management and data type layouts are very important for performance, memory access became much slower compared to the CPU, and heap sizes are now measured in Giga- and Terrabytes.
+Hardware advanced to a point where memory management and data type layouts are very important for performance, memory access became much slower compared to the CPU, and heap sizes are now measured in Giga- and Terabytes.

 Another problem is that tracing GC algorithms are selfish; they only work well when a lot of information about the potential